PETS AND PERSONALITY DEVELOPMENT BORIS M.LEVINSON

 calls unconditional positive regard from his parents, he may not be so fortunate.

 Peers kd teachers, too, have certain expectations which must be fulfilled if acceptance and approval are to be forthcoming.
-Complete acceptance by a
+Complete acceptance by

 pet can therefore provide a child with a sense of worth and livability which he might not be getting sufficiently from the rest of his environment.